great-expectations/great_expectations/docs/features/conditional_expectations.rst

 Sometimes one may hold an Expectation not for a dataset in its entirety but only for a particular subset.
 Alternatively, what one expects of some variable may depend on the value of another.
 One may, for example, expect a column that holds the country of origin to not be null only for people of foreign descent.

-Great Expectations allows you to express such Conditional Expectations via a :code:`condition` argument that can be passed to all Dataset Expectations.
+Great Expectations allows you to express such Conditional Expectations via a :code:`row_condition` argument that can be passed to all Dataset Expectations.

 Today, conditional Expectations are available only for the Pandas but not for the Spark and SQLAlchemy backends.
 The feature is **experimental**.
 Please expect changes to API as additional backends are supported.

-For Pandas, the :code:`condition` argument should be a boolean expression string, which can be passed to :code:`pandas.DataFrame.query()` before Expectation Validation (see `pandas docs <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.query.html>`_).
+For Pandas, the :code:`row_condition` argument should be a boolean expression string, which can be passed to :code:`pandas.DataFrame.query()` before Expectation Validation (see `pandas docs <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.query.html>`_).

+Optionally, the :code:`condition_engine` argument can be provided, which defines the syntax of conditions.
+Since the feature is **experimental** and only available for Pandas, this argument will be set to *"pandas"* by default, thus, demanding the appropriate syntax.
+Other engines might be implemented in future.

 The feature can be used, e.g., to test if different encodings of identical pieces of information are consistent with each other: